Arce0406/Nintendo-Switch-Capture/README-en.md

 ## Links
 Repository > [https://github.com/Arce0406/VideoCaptureCard-WebViewer](https://github.com/Arce0406/VideoCaptureCard-WebViewer)

-Homepage (host on github pages) > [https://arce0406.github.io/VideoCaptureCard-WebViewer/](https://arce0406.github.io/VideoCaptureCard-WebViewer/)
+Homepage (host on Github Pages) > [https://arce0406.github.io/VideoCaptureCard-WebViewer/](https://arce0406.github.io/VideoCaptureCard-WebViewer/)

 ## Scenario
 If you want to drop a Nintendo Switch screen onto your computer screen, there are a few common ways to do it.